thedavidmeister/xoroshiro128/README.md

 ## Performance

-I did some basic benchmarking on my laptop using [criterium](https://github.com/hugoduncan/criterium) and found nearly a 40% speed improvement using xoroshiro128+ vs. the default Java PRNG.
+I did some basic benchmarking on my laptop using [criterium](https://github.com/hugoduncan/criterium) and found ~40% speed improvement using xoroshiro128+ vs. the default Java PRNG.

 As always with benchmarking, YMMV.